 This game is about hearing the volume and making the correct associations (loud means close and soft means far).

-How to play, hide and listen:
+How to Play Hide and Listen:

 8. Dance to the song